aman-adhav/FFT_Processing/README.md

 # FFT_AudioProcessing

 Uses Minim part of Processing-3.3 IDE for Audio processing.
+This program detects the musical pitch of the audio file/audio input.
+FFT algorithms inbuilt in the Minim library are used to calculate max frequency per frame (512 frames).

 Requirements :